-Ready to take on this Crème Caramel recipe?
-Well then, what are we waiting for?
+So, what are we waiting for?
 Let’s get cooking!

-Crème Caramel - My Favorite Dessert!
+Crème Caramel Recipe - My Favorite Dessert!

 Recipe Video